 Watch Out for Homemade Fertilizer

 For best results in feeding your grass don’t broadcast it by hand, use a fertilizer lawn spreader to help distribute the fertilizer evenly.
+Make sure that it gets the right amount of fertilizer application, known as n-p-k ratio.

 After you’ve “put out the feed”, water it in.
 Water enough to get the nitrogen, potassium, phosphorus and other elements to the root system.